Gary Smith (rugby league, York born): York

 Gary Smith played in York's 2–29 defeat by Australia at Clarence Street, York on Tuesday 14 November 1978, under temporary floodlights.

 Gary Smith played in York's 8–14 defeat by Wigan in the 1983–84 Challenge Cup semi-final during the 1983–84 season at Elland Road, Leeds on Saturday 24 March 1984, in front of a crowd of 17,156.

 Sheffield Eagles

 Smith signed for Sheffield Eagles in January 1986.

 Batley

 Smith signed for Batley in November 1988.

 Representative honours

-Gary Smith won cap(s) for Yorkshire while at York.
+Smith made one appearance for Yorkshire while at York.

 Honoured at York

 Gary Smith is an inductee into both the York Hall Of Fame and the York Legends Roster.

-Genealogical information

-Gary Smith is the father of the rugby league footballer; Chris Smith.